kwane27916/demo_project/README.md

 ## Usage

+### Authentication

+- Obtain a JWT token using the `/auth/login` endpoint.
+- Use the token to access other API endpoints.

 ### CRUD Operations

-- Create, Read, Update, and Delete users using the API endpoints.
+- Manage todo items using the API endpoints.
+- Implement pagination and filtering options for fetching todo items.

 ### API Documentation